 What are the 4 types of triads in music?

 There are four types of triads in music.
 They can be identified by the intervals between each pair of notes.

 In a major triad, the lower two notes are separated by a major third and the higher notes are separated by a minor third.
-In the example we used before, C-E-G, C and E form an interval of a major third, or in other words, they’re four half-steps apart.
-E and G form an interval of a minor third, or in other words, they’re three half-steps apart.
+In the example we used before, C-E-G, C and E form an interval of a major third, or, in other words, they’re four half-steps apart.
+E and G form an interval of a minor third; they’re only three half-steps apart.

 Try playing the C major and C minor triads on the piano.
 Listen to the way the sound changes when the middle note moves one half step.
 It’s amazing that such a small difference in the notes makes such a big difference in the sound, isn’t it?

 When you build triads starting on different notes in a scale, most of the triads will end up being either major or minor triads.
 For example, in the key of C, the triads built with the lowest note on C, F, and G are major, while the triads built on D, E and A are minor.
 Next, let’s explore some of the less common triads.

 A diminished triad has minor thirds between both pairs of notes.
 To play a diminished triad, start with a minor triad and lower the highest note by one half-step.
 For example, C-Eb-Gb is a diminished triad.
 From C to Eb is three half-steps, and from Eb to Gb is another three half-steps.
 A diminished triad has an unsettled sound because the notes are getting closer together and their sounds are starting to overlap.
 In an ordinary major scale, a diminished triad occurs only once, when a triad is played starting on the seventh tone of the scale.
 In a natural minor scale, you’ll get a diminished triad when you start on the second tone of the scale.